Skip to content

 Mapping

-We don't have a convenient tool like the MAME OSD, instead we use the retroarch api to customize mappings, you can do that by going into Quick Menu > Controls.
+We don't have a convenient tool like the MAME OSD, instead we use the libretro api to announce buttons and let the frontend customize mapping, this is done through Quick Menu > Controls.

 For those who don't want to fully customize their mapping, there are 2 convenient presets you can apply by changing the "device type" for a player in this menu :